andromedamoon-stack/andromedamoon-stack/README.md

 ---

--👀 I’m interested in Cybersecurity and Cloud.
+-👀 I’m interested in data analysis, clinical data analysis, and data science.

-- Currently studying for Microsoft SC-200 and Security+
+- Currently studying: John Hopkins Data Science Certificate ( in progress, 2 out of 10 courses completed)

 -🧮 Bachelor's in Interdiciplinary Studies.
+Masters in Health Information Management started in Nov 2023  (expected graduation in 2025)

 -🧮Certifications: AZ 900

--💬  Owner & moderator of the Computer Science Study Group discord & CSSG Labs.Feel free to talk with me on our server: https://discord.gg/9Z7SM8mT!

 ✍️  In my free time, I painting, reading, and enjoying time with family and pets 🦜 🐕